 They offer a range of key taxation services, including nexus analysis.
-Nexus is an important concept for SaaS businesses; it determines when a business’s sales have exceeded the economic threshold for a particular US state, which then requires the seller to pay sales tax in that state.
+Nexus is an important concept for SaaS businesses; it determines when a business’s sales have exceeded the economic threshold for a particular US state, which then requires the business to pay sales tax in that state.
 To handle that side of things, TaxJar partners with a third-party provider.

 In addition, TaxJar offers an AutoFile feature, which automatically prepares and submits tax returns to each US state, along with paying the remittance.
-This feature only works in the US, but TaxJar provides all necessary information for sellers to file manually, as part of the TaxJar Reports feature.
+This feature only works in the US, but TaxJar provides all necessary information for businesses to file manually, as part of the TaxJar Reports feature.

 Beyond the US, the TaxJar platform covers several international regions, including Canada, Australia, and the EU.
 For businesses registering international taxes, TaxJar recommends a sales tax consultation.

 TaxJar serves a wide range of businesses that have complex tax needs, including those in retail, food and beverage, and medical industries - as well as SaaS.
 It's typically a good fit for businesses of all sizes, helping them with their entire tax life cycle.